tanxeel/tanxeel/README.md

 # 💫About Me :
 🔭 I’m currently working on  a lot of side projects

-🌱 I'm currently learning Blockchain
+🌱 I'm currently learning Artificial intelligence

 👯 I'm looking to collaborate on full-stack web apps!

-🤔 I'm looking for help with Typescript and React

 💬 Ask me about Laravel, Nodejs